 Note: Opinions expressed by authors are their own.

-Top-20 EAPCET colleges for ELECTRONICS AND COMMUNICATION ENGINEERING in GUDLAVALLERU basis EAPCET 2023 cut-off ranks.
+Top-20 EAPCET colleges for COMPUTER SCIENCE AND ENGINEERING in TADEPALLIGUDEM basis EAPCET 2023 cut-off ranks.
+Cut-off ranks are for OC-Male category from 2022, and 2023 data.

+Top-20 EAPCET colleges for PHARM.D(MPC STREAM) in BHIMAVARAM basis EAPCET 2023 cut-off ranks.
+Cut-off ranks are for OC-Male category from 2022, and 2023 data.
+You

+Top-20 EAPCET colleges for COMPUTER SCIENCE AND BUSINESS SYSTEMS in RANGAMPETA basis EAPCET 2023 cut-off ranks.
+Cut-off ranks are for OC-Male category from 2022, and 2023 data.

+Top-20 EAPCET colleges for ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING in KAVALI basis EAPCET 2023 cut-off ranks.
 Cut-off ranks are for OC-Male category from 2022, and 2023

-Top-20 EAPCET colleges for ELECTRONICS AND COMMUNICATION ENGINEERING in NALLAJERLA basis EAPCET 2023 cut-off ranks.
-Cut-off ranks are for OC-Male category from 2022, and 2023
+Top-20 EAPCET colleges for PHARM.D(MPC STREAM) in ELURU basis EAPCET 2023 cut-off ranks.

-Top-20 EAPCET colleges for GEO-INFORMATICS basis EAPCET 2023 cut-off ranks.
 Cut-off ranks are for OC-Male category from 2022, and 2023 data.
-You can checks cut-offs

-Top-20 EAPCET colleges for FOOD TECHNOLOGY in PULIVENDULA basis EAPCET 2023 cut-off ranks.
-Cut-off ranks are for OC-Male category from 2022, and 2023 data.
 You can

-Top-20 EAPCET colleges for PHARM.D(MPC STREAM) in ANANTAPURAMU basis EAPCET 2023 cut-off ranks.
-Cut-off ranks are for OC-Male category from 2022, and 2023 data.

-Top-20 EAPCET colleges for MECHANICAL ENGINEERING in PILER basis EAPCET 2023 cut-off ranks.
+Top-20 EAPCET colleges for CSE(REGIONAL COURSE) in AGIRIPALLY basis EAPCET 2023 cut-off ranks.
 Cut-off ranks are for OC-Male category from 2022, and 2023 data.
 You